 Jane, for example, found herself in the no-time warp and took a look at what had hijacked her time.
-As a strategic thinker she found that a lot of her time was in administrative tasks.
+As a strategic thinker, she found that a lot of her time was in administrative tasks.
 Lucky that she could see the drain since it opened up new choices.
-After getting a virtual assistant she’s back in a work flow with more relief and satisfaction.
+After getting a virtual assistant she’s back in a workflow with more relief and satisfaction.
 She created a Time Oasis in her time desert.

-I invite you to a conversation of creating Time Oases in your life and work.
+I invite you to a conversation about creating Time Oases in your life and work.
 I’m going to explore how we wind up finding ourselves time parched and what we can do about it.
 Like Jane, one move might be to delegate or get help.
 But there are many more.
 And our moves with time are not just about time – they are about action, results, value, satisfaction, and meaning.
 More to come…